Welcome, Guest. Please login or register.

 Why does AMP host PC originated music?

 AMP's primary work is of course to collect all the Amiga music.
-However we took the decision to include PC originated tunes that are composed by musicians that earlier used the Amiga to create music.
+However we took the decision to include PC originated tunes that are composed by musicians who used the Amiga to create music.
 We find it important to give visitors the chance to listen to the later works of their favourite artists.
 It's a nice way to witness their evolution with composing techniques and music styles.
+Also, AMP extended its range a bit by collecting "tracked" music in a general sense.

 Why doesn't AMP contain any Midi, MP3 or OGG scores?